brokenhandsio/SteamPress/README.md

 * `disqusName` - the name of your Disqus site if configured
 * `blogIndexPage` - a boolean saying we are on the index page of the blog - useful for navbars
 * `site_twitter_handle` - the Twitter handle for the site if configured
+* `uri` - the URI of the page - useful for Open Graph

 ### `blogpost.leaf`